Equivalence of definitions of fractional caloric functions: Introduction

 The third class of solutions studied here are the distributional solutions.
 We note that the following definition includes all classical solutions by, e.g., \cite[Lemma~3.3]{MR1671973}. \begin{definition} We say that $u\colon [0,T]\times \mR^d \to [0,\infty)$ is a distributional solution to \eqref{eq:FHE}, if for every $\phi\in C_c^\infty([0,T)\times D)$,

 and the integrals converge absolutely. \end{definition} The second main result of the paper states that being a (nonnegative) caloric function is equivalent to being a distributional solution to \eqref{eq:FHE}, see Theorems~~\ref{th:mvptodist} and \ref{th:disttomvp} below.
 The analogue for the Poisson equation was given by Bogdan and Byczkowski \cite{MR1671973}, see also Chen \cite{MR2515419} and \cite{MR4194536} for more general results concerning elliptic equations.
 For the fractional heat equation the authors of \cite{MR4462819} show that in $C^{1,1}$ domains, given that $u_0,g,$ and $\mu$ are regular enough, the functions of the form \eqref{eq:urepr} satisfy a specific weak-dual formulation, which ensures uniqueness of solutions.
 Our equivalence result, together with \cite{HK}, gives a complete classification of nonnegative distributional solutions to \eqref{eq:FHE} in Lipschitz sets, which seems to be new even when $D$ is smooth.
-We refer, e.g., to \cite{MR3211862,MR3278937,MR4668351} for other representation results in this vein.
+We refer, e.g., to \cite{MR3211862,MR3278937,MR4668351} for other representation results in this vein. {The general ideas of proofs of Theorems~\ref{th:mvptodist} and \ref{th:disttomvp} follow those used in the elliptic case.
+The calculations are slightly different and more involved, as we need to handle the additional time variable.
+We also use some estimates of $p_t^D$ and $J^D$ obtained recently in \cite{HK}.}

 In Section~\ref{sec:estimates} we establish off-diagonal estimates for the Dirichlet heat kernel and the lateral Poisson kernel and their derivatives, which might be of their own interest.
 The key result of this section, Lemma~\ref{lem:f}, gives boundary estimates for functions defined by parabolic sweeping.
-The results of Section~\ref{sec:estimates} are given for the unit ball, which is enough for our purposes, but the arguments work for all bounded $C^{1,1}$ sets after simple modifications.
+The results of Section~\ref{sec:estimates} are given for the unit ball, which is enough for our purposes, but the arguments work for all bounded $C^{1,1}$ sets after simple modifications. {We note that the fractional Poisson kernels are obtained by integration of the Green kernels against the L\'evy measure, not by taking normal derivatives as in the classical case.
+Therefore, the approaches to obtaining bounds differ essentially between the classical and the fractional case.
+Sharp estimates of the lateral Poisson kernel for second order parabolic operators were given by Riahi \cite{MR2139572}, see also Fabes and Salsa \cite{MR709573} for fundamental results on the classical caloric measure.}

 The article is organized as follows.
 Section~\ref{sec:prelim} contains preliminaries, Section~\ref{sec:estimates} is devoted to estimating the kernels, in Section~\ref{sec:mvpdist} we show that caloricity implies being a distributional solution, in Section~\ref{sec:mvpclass} we show that caloric functions are classical solutions for sufficiently good data, and in Section~\ref{sec:distmvp} we show that the distributional solutions are caloric.